 Regulation Intent Issue Clarification 84.
-Use of Intrusive Behaviour Intervention, Consent and Notification/ Crisis Situation A service agency shall have policies and procedures regarding the notification of persons acting on behalf of the individual with a developmental disability who has challenging behaviour (a contact person).
+Use of Intrusive Behavi our Intervention, Consent a nd Notification/ Crisis Situat ion A service agency shall have policies and procedures regarding the notification of persons acting on behalf of the individual with a developmental disability who has challenging behaviour (a contact person).
 The policies and procedures shall have consideration for an individual's ability to provide consent regarding notification, and shall address: Notifying the contact person of the use of a physical restraint with the individual, in a crisis situation.
 (Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) To ensure that there are notification policies and procedures relating to contact persons, including under what circumstances they will be contacted.
 Is an agency required to arrange the notification options with the person acting on behalf of the individual in advance of a crisis situation?
-Yes, the policy directive provides that the service agency's policies and procedures must address whether and under what circumstances to notify the contact person acting on behalf of a person with a developmental disability who has challenging behaviour, including in relation to the use of a physical restraint in a crisis situation.
+The policy directive provides that the service agency's policies and procedures must address whether and under what circumstances to notify the contact person acting on behalf of a person with a developmental disability who has challenging behaviour, including in relation to the use of a physical restraint in a crisis situation.
 The policies and procedures must also have consideration for the individual's ability to provide consent regarding notification. (i.e. the agency needs to consult with the individual and receive consent prior to notifying the contact person.
 If the person, does not provide consent, then the contact person will not be notified.
-If the person with developmental disabilities does not have the capacity to provide consent, then the contact person is notified)
+If the person with developmental disability does not have the capacity to provide consent, then the contact person is notified).

-Regulation Intent Issue Clarification

-97. Inventory, Personal Property

-Every service agency to which this Part applies shall have policies and procedures on the inventory, care and maintenance of the personal property owned by the persons with developmental disabilities who receive services and supports from the service agency.
+Regulation Intent Issue Clarification 97.
+Inventory, Personal Pro perty Every service agency to which this Part applies shall have policies and procedures on the inventory, care and maintenance of the personal property owned by the persons with developmental disabilities who receive services and supports from the service agency.
 (O.Reg.299/10, 25(2)) To ensure that persons with developmental disabilities' personal possessions and property are respected and support is provided for the care and maintenance of their personal property.
-Can the Ministry cite non-compliance for programs such as Supported Independent Living (SIL) and Host Family for the Inventory requirement?
+Can the Ministry cite non- compliance for programs such as Supported Independent Living (SIL) and Host Family for the Inventory requirement?
 No, this requirement applies to service agencies that own or operate any of the following types of residential services and supports: Supported Group Living Residences (SGLR) and Intensive Support Residences (ISR).
 NOTE- But, consider as a best practice that an agency may wish to have these types of policies and procedures relating to programs for which it has oversight responsibilities.
+What information needs to be included in an inventory of personal property?
+The agency must be able to provide evidence demonstrating adherence to their policies and procedures regarding the itemization, care and maintenance of personal property.
+This may include: Annual inventory which may include the purchase date and condition of the item Photo inventory Maintenance checklists for wheel chairs, CPAP machines, eyeglasses, hearing aids, walkers etc. List of discarded items